Eminem Reportedly Laughed While Reading Justin Bieber’s Criticism On Instagram

 Yesterday, Justin Bieber made a social media post criticizing Eminem after listening to his most recent album.
 As a response to the rapper’s dissing of numerous other artists in his genre on the record, Bieber said the performer doesn’t understand the rap scene today.

-An insider told Celebrity Insiderthat Eminem is aware of Bieber’s comments but does not care about them, which is why he hasn’t given a public response.
+An insider told Celebrity Insider that Eminem is aware of Bieber’s comments but does not care about them, which is why he hasn’t given a public response.
 The source claimed he “laughed” at the remark.

 “Eminem really does not care how Bieber feels about his flow and laughed when he saw what Justin wrote about him online.
 Em is not crazy about Justin’s music, it ain’t for him, so he does not care how he feels about him or who he disses.
-Em has also dissed Justin in the past and will probably make fun of him again.”
+Em has also dissed Justin in the past and will probably make fun of him again.

 “He is not too mad or scared of Justin and not worried about some war or feud with him.
 Eminem can take it as well as he can dish it, so it is all good.”